SayHelloGmbH/hello-roots/README.md

 -   `settings.custom.spacing.unit`: the standard unit from which many spacings and scalings are calculated.
 Uses the WordPress `blockGap` standard CSS property `--wp--style--block-gap` by default.
 -   `settings.custom.spacing.outer-gutter`: the gap to the left and right of the content blocks (usually only visible in mobile).

+### HTML structure

+Hello Roots delivers a standard set of [templates](https://github.com/SayHelloGmbH/hello-roots/tree/master/templates) and [template parts](https://github.com/SayHelloGmbH/hello-roots/tree/master/parts) for the most common requirements.
+This can be (and should be) modified to suit the project and theme.

+The HTML structure of the templates is kept as simple as possible in the unchanged version of the theme.
+The **masthead** is the banner across the top of the page which usually contains the navigation, and the **footer** is the section at the bottom of each page.

+The `main` element contains the main body of the page content and the editorially-created content is output by the [post content block](https://wordpress.org/support/article/post-content-block/).

+Direct children of the post content block are assigned [a gutter](https://github.com/SayHelloGmbH/hello-roots/blob/master/.build/assets/styles/_____elements/_guttered.scss) to the left and right, so that they don't hit the edge of the screen at smaller screen sizes.
+Direct children of the post content block which have been assigned with full-width alignment receive a negative margin on the left and right to offset the gutter.
+The gutter is defined in the [custom spacing section of theme.json](https://github.com/SayHelloGmbH/hello-roots/blob/master/theme.json#L79).

+The **footer** is forced to the bottom edge of the browser on shorter pages through the use of `display: flex` on the `.wp-site-blocks` element.

+    .wp-site-blocks
+      .c-masthead
+      .c-main
+        .wp-block-post-content
+      .c-footer

+#### Template parts

+##### Template part wrapper is removed

+By default, WordPress wraps full-site-editing template parts with a `div`.
+The [code in the Theme](https://github.com/SayHelloGmbH/hello-roots/blob/master/src/Block/TemplatePart.php#L27) removes this element, in order to maintain a clean HTML structure.

+If a template part needs to contain a wrapper with a specific class name, this should be applied using a group block _inside_ the template part file. (e.g. the [masthead](https://github.com/SayHelloGmbH/hello-roots/blob/master/parts/header.html).)

+##### Translatability

+The current [beta version 3.2](https://polylang.pro/its-official-polylang-3-2-is-available/) of the translation plugin [Polylang Pro](https://polylang.pro/) supports the direct translation of template parts (but not templates).
+If the fixed templates in the theme contain a string which may need to be translated, move this section to its own template part.

 ## Breakpoints

 Breakpoints are read in from _assets/settings.json_ by Sass, and generate CSS properties like `--constraint-wide`.
 These are used in your own CSS.
 The values used by WordPress Core, however, come from the content width settings in your _theme.json_ file.